wjabbour/rocm-learning/kernels/reduction/README.md

 An aggregation kernel is responsible for converting a set of values to a smaller set of values, typically in the form of an operation: sum, average, min.

-Aggregation kernels are very important to inference workloads - LayerNorm and Softmax to name two critical ones.
+Aggregation kernels are very important for inference workloads - LayerNorm and Softmax to name two critical ones.
 These algorithms are composed of multiple aggregation kernels.

 # Learnings

 - Memory coalescence is crucial.
 Most inference workloads spend their time primarily waiting for data, not calculating, because HBM is far slower than the compute throughput of a GPU.
 We need to increase the efficiency of our memory operations whenever possible.
 The memory controller of a GPU is much wider than a CPU, fetching cache lines (32B/64B/128B) at a time, depending on architecture.
 As threads issue loads, the memory fabric on the chip coalesces loads bound for the same cache lines into single, wide loads in order to optimize memory access.

-    For this aggregation kernel, I am careful to ensure that each thread is accessing contiuguous memory to its neighbor threads, and that as each thread in a block stride through the input, they are contiuing to fetch contiuguous memory.
-This ensures that the impact of global reads on latency is amortized across all of the threads - the GPU can satisfy the memory loads for all the threads in the block using a single HBM transaction.
+    For this aggregation kernel, I am careful to ensure that each thread in the wavefront accesses contiguous memory.
+This ensures that the impact of global reads on latency are amortized across all of the threads - the GPU can satisfy the memory loads for all the threads in the wavefront using a single HBM transaction.

 - This is my first time learning about multi-pass kernels.
-In the case of such a kernel, we must launch multiple kernels in order to finish the job.
+In the case of such a kernel, we must launch multiple kernels in order to achieve the desired result.
 This is required because the problem is one that requires the output of some blocks to be used as input for other stages of computation.
 Since there is no synchronization primitive offered for blocks in the same kernel launch, we must run the dependent blocks in separate kernel launches.

 - There are at least two ways to go about an aggregation: halving reduction and block-level reduction.